 Another important thing to do, especially if relocating to a smaller home, where you will have less space for your stuff, is to declutter.
 Like you would normally declutter your bedroom or workroom, do the decluttering process in your dining room and storage, as well.
 Set aside all the items you don’t use anymore, and check Goodwill and other places where you can donate some of your unwanted stuff.

-Check Your Storage and Pack Only What You Need
+The Best Way to Pack Pots and Pans is to Check Your Storage and Pack Only What You Need

 If you’re in a last-minute move, you’ll likely forget to check some of the drawers or even the storage.
 So, when you’re making your relocation checklist, make sure there is a task to check the storage unit.
 You surely don’t want to deal with all those items in there on the relocation day and when the professional long-distance movers start loading the truck with your stuff.